benfalk/surgeon/README.md

 # Count and measure time
 result = Surgeon.track(:some_math) { 14 * 3 }
 result == 42

+while result > 13
+  # run this debug only one time; handy when you want to
+  # check into something once time w/o constantly stopping
+  # on it every iteration
+  Surgeon.run_once(:inspect_result_loop) { binding.pry }
+  result -= 1
+end

 puts Surgeon.report
 # Surgeon's Report: